Japanese-Style Non-Spicy Mapo Tofu

 * Combine all the ingredients in a small bowl.

-4 tsp soy sauce or tamari shoyu (gluten-free)
+4 tsp soy sauce or tamari shoyu (for gluten-free)

 1 tsp mirin (sweet Japanese cooking sake)